Why Should I Use Email and Chat Integrations in Project Management Software?

 Email and chat integration options

 Email integration allows you to engage with project tasks directly from your email account.
-Without leaving your email, you can complete actions such as the following:
+Without leaving your inbox, you can:

 - Create tasks